wudishidove/Discord_bot_for_Ollama/README.md

 ---

-# Discord Bot with History
+# Discord Bot with Ollama

 ## Project Overview
 This project is a Discord bot integrated with **Ollama API** and **LangChain memory features**.
 It supports multiple conversation models, saves chat history, and provides a seamless conversational experience.
 Users can interact with the bot, switch models, and manage conversation history effortlessly.